The Turkish Muslim Minority of Thrace in Greece

 The members of the minority are subject to the Greek Constitution and international human rights treaties in the same way as any other Greek citizen.
 On top of that legal nexus, the minority of Thrace has, since 1923, been governed by the chapter of the Treaty of Lausanne on minority protection (Articles 37–45) which creates mirror obligations for Turkey and Greece regarding non-Muslims and Muslims respectively.
 This legal protection system reflects once again a millet-like approach regarding the attribution of religious and linguistic rights through religion.
 However, the Lausanne system survived unchanged after the new era brought by the United Nations system for minority protection, and establishment of the post-1991 new multilateral minority protection system in Europe.

 The members of the community are protected to preserve their identity and participation in their own community institutions: community schools, community administration, and community property.
-At the same time, the clause of non-discrimination and equality for all citizens facilitates their participation in the socio-economic life of the broader society.
+At the same time, the clause of non-discrimination and equality for all citizens facilitates their participation in the social and socio-economical life of the broader society.
 The rights of the minority and the concomitant obligations of the state are as follows:

 • Equality without any discrimination (Article 38 (1))